hashicorp/terraform-provider-azurerm/website/docs/r/automanage_configuration.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this automanage ConfigurationProfile.
-Changing this forces a new automanage ConfigurationProfile to be created.
+* `name` - (Required) The name which should be used for this Automanage Configuration.
+Changing this forces a new Automanage Configuration to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the automanage ConfigurationProfile should exist.
-Changing this forces a new automanage ConfigurationProfile to be created.
+* `resource_group_name` - (Required) The name of the Resource Group where the Automanage Configuration should exist.
+Changing this forces a new Automanage Configuration to be created.

-* `location` - (Required) The Azure Region where the automanage ConfigurationProfile should exist.
-Changing this forces a new automanage ConfigurationProfile to be created.
+* `location` - (Required) The Azure Region where the Automanage Configuration should exist.
+Changing this forces a new Automanage Configuration to be created.

 * `antimalware` - (Optional) A `antimalware` block as defined below.

 * `automation_account_enabled` - (Optional) Whether the automation account is enabled.
 Defaults to `false`.

-* `boot_diagnostics_enabled` - (Optional) Whether the boot diagnostics is enabled.
+* `boot_diagnostics_enabled` - (Optional) Whether the boot diagnostics are enabled.
 Defaults to `false`.

 * `defender_for_cloud_enabled` - (Optional) Whether the defender for cloud is enabled.
 Defaults to `false`.